-We’ve listed top luxury gulets to charter in Croatia, best value for money gulets in Croatia and 26 of the most stunning locations to visit during your blue cruise.
+We’ve listed the top luxury gulets to charter in Croatia, best value for money gulets in Croatia and 26 of the most stunning locations to visit during your blue cruise.

 Gulet Maske is a luxury class boat, based in Split.
 She accommodates 10 guests in 4 double and 1 master cabin – ideal for couples only and family charters in the Adriatic sea.
-You will experience the real charm of the Maske, with some sailing activities.
+You will experience the real charm of the Maske, with some fun sailing activities.

-Gulet pacha has a lot of water sports equipment including 2 jet ski.
-A high quality of service especially the food, Pacha has an amazing cuisine.
-This yacht can accommodate up to 9 persons (on request).
+Gulet Pacha has a array of water sports equipment including 2 jet skis.
+Offering a high quality of service (especially the food/menu), Pacha’s on-board cuisine is very popular with charterers.
+This yacht can accommodate up to 9 guests (on request).

-Gulet Luopan has 2 master and 2 double bed cabins so it can accommodate 10 guests on board.
-Luxury interior made in finest mahogany and alcantra – perfectly maintained.
-Verry attentive and international crew.
+Gulet Luopan has 2 master and 2 double bed cabins to accommodate 10 guests on board.
+Her perfectly maintained luxury interior is made of the finest mahogany and alcantra.
+Professional, attentive, international crew.

 The oldest continuously inhabited city in Croatia.

-This historical city is conquered at some point in time by almost all historical Mediterranean cultures, which is reflected in its architectural properties.
+This historical city has been conquered at some point in time by almost all historical Mediterranean cultures, which is reflected in its unique architectural properties.

-It’s not too crowded nor overrun with tourists at its two unique attractions – the sound-and-light spectacle of the Sea Organ and the Sun Salutation – you need to see it.
+It’s not too crowded nor overrun with tourists at its two top attractions – the sound-and-light spectacle of the Sea Organ and the Sun Salutation – a must-see.

 Kornati Islands National Park: